brul30/AI_PELS/README.md

 # Hotel Reservation Flask

-Welcome to the **Hotel Reservation Flask** project!
+Welcome to the **AI PELS (name subjet to change)** project!
 Follow these steps to set up your Python development environment and run the project locally.

 ## Prerequisites